-A customer account balance of $3,000 USD converts to £1,935.48 GBP, at a monthly average exchange rate of 1.55 USD to the £.
+Robert has a customer account balance of $3,000 USD that converts to £1,935.48 GBP, at a monthly average exchange rate of 1.55 USD to the £.

-This represents a reduction in the amount owing of £117.30, which is an unrealised loss to your company.
-This means that if the customer were to pay you at that point in time, you would receive less than when the invoice was originally raised and posted.
+This represents a reduction in the amount owing of £117.30, which is an unrealised loss to Robert’s company.
+This means that if the customer were to pay Robert at that point in time, he would receive less than when the invoice was originally raised and posted.

 Therefore, in order for the balance sheet to reflect the true and accurate value of any outstanding customer or supplier balances it is prudent to re-value these when reporting your accounts.

 Online invoicing & accounting software like Debitoor makes invoicing in foreign currencies as simple as selecting your desired currency from a drop down menu when creating your invoice.
 Read more about multi-currency invoicing.